Uncover the Secret to great Indoor Swimming Pool Design, Construction & installation

 At Compass Pools we can create indoor pools in the size that will be best suited to your home.
 We offer a range of 9 different models, which are available in a total of 27 different sizes, so it is easy to find something that is perfect for you.
 We understand the need for you to get this decision right – our experienced staff will be able to talk you through the selection of pools we offer.

 The size of your indoor pool is completely down to you.
 It can depend on a large range of factors including the amount of space you have to work with as well as your budget.
 Remember that you do not necessarily need to have a built pool constructed.
 For many homeowners, a simple plunge pool is all that they are really looking for, and this gets as much use as a larger pool would.

-If you are interesting in swimming laps but are limited on space, there are options available utilising water jets.
+The size and shape of your swimming pool can be selected to fit the dimensions of the space you are working with.
+If you are interested in swimming laps but are limited on space, there are options available utilising water jets.
 These allow you to swim against a constant current, so you can enjoy lengthy swimming sessions even in a relatively small pool.

 To complete a successful indoor pool project, it is important to work with a swimming pool designer, an interior designer and an architect.
 Having professional expertise in all of these areas helps to ensure that your installation runs smoothly.

 Yes, Compass Pools are especially easy to clean as they are a smooth, continuous surface, unlike a tiled pool.
 Additionally, the ceramic composite is impermeable and therefore toxins and dirt cannot enter the water through osmosis.

 Indoor pools typically require less maintenance than outdoor pools.
 This is in part due to the fact that there is less detritus that can get into the pool indoors.
 Most pools require only a few minutes of chemical maintenance each week, checking over the water to ensure that the levels of chemical is correct.